DeniBademi/XAI-project/README.md

 ## Features

-- Stock price prediction using LSTM with attention mechanism
+- Stock price prediction using LSTM and with attention mechanism
 - Data preprocessing and feature engineering
 - Model training with early stopping and checkpointing
-- Explainability analysis using LIME
+- Explainability analysis using Integrated Gradients and LIME
 - Visualization of predictions and explanations

 ## Project Structure